Britney Spears' father to remain as co-conservator, judge confirms

 Britney Spears asked a Los Angeles court last week to end her conservatorship, calling the arrangement under which her father governed her life for 13 years "abusive."
-Now, a judge has denied the singer's application to remove her father from the conservatorship, TMZ and Variety reported Wednesday.
+A judge has now denied the singer's application to remove her father from the conservatorship, TMZ and Variety reported Wednesday.

 According to documents obtained by both publications, Spears' lawyer, Samuel D. Ingham III, filed the petition in November 2020, saying Spears was "afraid" of her father, James (Jamie) Spears, who also serves as her conservator.
 Back then, Los Angeles Superior Court Judge Brenda Penny declined to remove James Spears as conservator, but appointed a financial company, Bessemer Trust, as co-conservator.